Top 9 Best Muscle-Building Programs for Muscle Gain (2026)

 - More 'how to think about programming' than a single fill-in-the-blanks routine for day one

 Our take — The best book on the list for understanding muscle growth at depth.
 Dr Mike Israetel holds a PhD in sport physiology, and with the Renaissance Periodization team he has written the most thorough evidence-based account of hypertrophy programming available — the volume, intensity, and frequency levers, how to progress them, and how to autoregulate to your own recovery.
 The practical payoff is that you stop guessing: you learn to set a sensible starting volume, push it progressively, and back off before you dig a recovery hole.
-It ranks #2 rather than #1 only because its depth is also its cost — it's a manual you study, denser and less prioritised-for-you than Helms's pyramid, which is why we'd hand a newcomer the Pyramid first.
+It ranks just behind the Pyramid only because its depth is also its cost — it's a manual you study, denser and less prioritised-for-you than Helms's pyramid, which is why we'd hand a newcomer the Pyramid first.
 But for the lifter who wants to truly understand how to program for size, nothing here goes deeper.

-- #3Best for beginners (technique)
+- #4Best for beginners (technique)

 Starting Strength: Basic Barbell Training — Mark Rippetoe